Alton Towers

 In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and kept the gardens open as a visitor attraction.
 The estate was later closed to the public upon its requisition by the military during the Second World War.

 In 2005, Dubai International Capital (DIC) acquired Tussauds for £800 million.
 That same year, Rita–Queen of Speed was built in the Ug Land area of the park.
+Charlie and the Chocolate Factory: The Ride opened in 2006, based on the Roald Dahl book.

 In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with its then-subsidiary Merlin Entertainments.
 Dubai International Capital also gained 20% of Merlin Entertainment.